 Artificial intelligence:Manual verification of a large volume of transactions is an error-prone and time-consuming activity.
 Artificial intelligence uses RPA to monitor transaction checks and flag suspicious activity.

 Data integration:Consortium data within the sector provides collective intelligence on fraudulent activities.
 Moreover, data integration can avoid silos within the organisation and create a clear picture of customer profiles and transactions to flag risky activity.

 For organisations on the digital transformation journey, agility is key in responding to a rapidly changing technology and business landscape.
 Now more than ever, it is crucial to deliver and exceed organisational expectations with a robust digital mindset backed by innovation.
 Enabling businesses to sense, learn, respond, and evolve like living organisms will be imperative for business excellence.
 A comprehensive yet modular suite of services is doing precisely that.
 Equipping organisations with intuitive decision-making automatically at scale, actionable insights based on real-time solutions, anytime/anywhere experience, and in-depth data visibility across functions leading to hyper-productivity, Live Enterprise is building connected organisations that are innovating collaboratively for the future.

 How can Infosys BPM help?

 The industry insights of Infosys BPM can help fraud management in finance by deploying our wide range of fraud detection and prevention solutions using AI/ML and predictive analytics to drive business outcomes.
-We work with businesses to analyse large data, reduce fraud by detecting anomalies, and provide advanced fraud management solutions.
+We work with businesses to analyse large data, reduce fraud by detecting anomalies, and provide advanced fraud risk management in banks.